 While most of us are aware of the importance of a good mattress, how often do we think about what our sheets are doing for us?
 From cheap synthetic to luxury high thread counts, the world of linen is almost as varied as our beds themselves.
-That’s why we put together a list of our nine top-rated sheet set reviews to help you navigate the ins and outs of bed linens.
+That’s why we put together a list of our nine top-rated sheet set reviews to help you navigate the ins and outs of bed linens and make the most of your mattress.

 Did you know sheets have the ability to regulate temperature, minimize allergies, and end the dreaded middle of the night fitted sheet nightmare?
 Our list should help you learn how to make the best choice for your needs.